Spigel00/Baseline-Skill-Readiness/logs/learning-log.md

 Must create artificial boundaries before headings and known section names

 I now have a certain amount of understanding on regex but have to work more in that!

+TASK 4:

+What I focused on:

+Combining all extracted components (paragraphs, headings, captions, references, links, manifest values) Learning how to organize outputs into a single structured JSON Designing a proper metadata schema used in real extraction systems Creating a new script (build_metadata.py) to assemble final metadata files for PDF and DOCX

+What I Did:

+Loaded all intermediate JSON files generated earlier:

+*_paragraphs.json, *_headings.json, *_captions.json, *_references.json, *_reference_links.json, *_manifest.json, *_content.txt

+Computed:

+word_count,page_count (for PDF),caption counts,heading counts,reference counts

+Created one unified metadata dictionary for each document

+Saved final outputs:
+outputs/pdf_metadata.json
+outputs/docx_metadata.json

+What I Learned:

+How to assemble multi-stage extraction outputs
+How real metadata pipelines work
+How to load multiple JSON files safely
+How to calculate useful document statistics
+How to design a clean metadata schema